calinbiberea/neural_networks/README.md

 An interesting function to look at in part 2 is the untuned_main one, which given the flag plot = True, plots the test and validation losses through an incresing number of epochs.

+# [Optional] Instructions to change the Neural Netwrok architecture
+- go to the NeuralNetwork class in part2_house_value_regression.py
+- add/remove linear layers as seen function and choose hidden layer size
+- choose the activations functions for each in the forward() method

+- go to the Regressor class in part2_house_value_regression.py
+- change the default values for the number of epochs, learning rate and batch size in the Regressor constructor

+# [Optional] Instructions to change the Tuning options
+- go to tune_parameter() function inside the RegressorHyperParameterSearch
+- change the PARAMETER_INCREASE and PARAMETER_COUNTS for each of the following: number of epochs, learning rate, batch size